ScottFeichter/my-react-vite-template/README.md

 __README.md__

-- customize to the project
+- customize to your project

 ## How To Track